 From a growth perspective, positioning is about knowing what you are, what your value proposition is, and what segment of the market you’re carving out to attack.

 Positioning seems like a vague and daunting exercise and maybe a futile one, but it’s really about understanding and communicating what’s right in front of you.
-In this post, I’ll explain how my current startups have approached our positioning, how I’ve done it in the past, and also how I work with the startups I advise to help them strengthen it.

-Start by defining what you’re you’re not.
+Start by defining what you’re not.

 The first step to figuring out what you are is deciding, clearly, what you’re not.
 Assuming you didn’t start your company to be a smaller player in a world of companies competing for the same customer, this is the time to highlight your unique differences and competitive advantages, and use them to tell a different story than your competition is telling.